sawickiap/D3d12info/README.md

 An alternative for D3D12 is a GUI program "DirectX Caps Viewer", which is part of Windows SDK and can be found in path like:
 `c:\Program Files (x86)\Windows Kits\10\bin\*\x64\dxcapsviewer.exe`.

+# Download

+To download an archive with compiled binary, go to **[Releases](https://github.com/sawickiap/D3d12info/releases)**.
+This is a portable program - it doesn't need installation.

+Version history can be found in [CHANGELOG](CHANGELOG.md).

 # Command-line syntax

 ```